kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 }
 ```

 We ask, for type `T`, what should we consider as an empty value, and when is a value equal to empty?
-In the case of `f64`, empty values will usually be `NaN`, so we might implement it as follows:
+In the case of `f64`, we might implement the trait as follows:

 ```rust
 impl Empty<f64> for f64 {